Joaos3092/Genetic-data-analysis/README.md

 of samples using KDE.
 In notebook **16** we develop the targeted analysis of distance to one of structure, treating multiple populations together.

 - [14.
-Target distances](https://nbviewer.jupyter.org/github/SantosJGND/Stats_Lab/blob/master/14._Target_distances.ipynb).
+Target distances](https://nbviewer.jupyter.org/github/SantosJGND/Stats_Lab/Notebooks/blob/master/14._Target_distances.ipynb).
 Study of differentiation between a target and a control group.
 Introduces updated software for the manipulation of structure across data sets.

 - [16.
-Structure vertices](https://nbviewer.jupyter.org/github/SantosJGND/Stats_Lab/blob/master/16._Structure_vertices.ipynb).
+Structure vertices](https://nbviewer.jupyter.org/github/SantosJGND/Stats_Lab/Notebooks/blob/master/16._Structure_vertices.ipynb).
 Study the combination of distances
 that comprise a population structure.
 Explore use for prediction.

 ## Folders and other directories.

+- **/Notebooks** jupyter notebooks.

 - **/Dmatrices** and **/Complementary_data** hold Darwin format files for notebook **8** and figures linked to in readme respectively.